Quadrophenia: Release

 The album was preceded by the single "5:15" in the UK, which benefited from a live appearance on Top of the Pops on 4 October 1973 and was released the next day.
 It reached No. 20 in the charts.
+In the US, "Love Reign O'er Me" was chosen as the lead single.

-Quadrophenia was originally released in the UK on 26 October, but fans found it difficult to find a copy due to a shortage of vinyl caused by the OPEC oil embargo.
+Quadrophenia was originally released in North America on 26 October and in the UK on 29 October, but fans found it difficult to find a copy due to a shortage of vinyl caused by the OPEC oil embargo.
 In the UK, Quadrophenia reached No. 2, being held off the top spot by David Bowie's Pin Ups.
 The album reached No. 2 on the US Billboard chart, the highest position of any Who album in that country, being kept from No. 1 by Elton John's Goodbye Yellow Brick Road.
-In the US, "Love Reign O'er Me" was chosen as the lead single, released on 27 October.

 The album was originally released as a two-LP set with a gatefold jacket and a booklet containing lyrics, a text version of the story, and photographs taken by Ethan Russell illustrating it.
 MCA Records re-released the album as a two-CD set in 1985 with the lyrics and text storyline on a thin fold-up sheet but none of the photographs.
 The album was reissued as a remastered CD in 1996, featuring a reproduction of the original album artwork.
 The original mix had been criticised in particular for Daltrey's vocals being buried, so the 1996 CD was completely remixed by Jon Astley and Andy Macpherson.

 In 2011, Townshend and longtime Who engineer Bob Pridden remixed the album, resulting in a deluxe five-disc box set.
 Unlike earlier reissues, this set contains two discs of demos, including some songs that were dropped from the final running order of the album, and a selection of songs in 5.1 surround sound.
 The box set came with a 100-page book including an essay by Townshend about the album sessions, with photos.
 At the same time, the standard two-CD version was re-released with a selection of the demos as bonus content; some Disc Two tracks were moved to Disc One to accommodate space for these demos.
 In 2014, the album was released on Blu-ray Audio featuring a brand-new remix of the entire album by Townshend and Pridden in 5.1 surround sound as well the 2011 Deluxe Edition stereo remix and the original 1973 stereo LP mix.
-These re-released, remixed, and remastered versions differ significantly from the original 1973 stereo LP mix as certain vocals, instrumentations, and sound effects have been edited out, most notably the animal sounds midway through “The Dirty Jobs”.